commercialhaskell/stack/doc/commands/dot_command.md

     to use a hint file for global packages.
 If a hint file is used, GHC does not need to be installed.

+All GHC wired-in packages are identified by a rectangular box.

+Nodes with no dependencies in the graph are given the maximum rank in the DOT language (that is, the `dot` executable will place those nodes on the bottom row of the diagram).

 ## Examples

 The following examples are based on a version of the